Find Resources: Books and e-books

 Search for books and ebooks with BCU Library Search

-In Library Search you can find physical books on our four campus libraries shelves and their electronic versions (e-books) you can consult from anywhere.
+In Library Search you can find physical books on the shelves of our four campus libraries and their electronic versions (e-books) you can consult from anywhere.

 Learn tips to configure library search and set filters to limit your search to books and e-books.